solacese/solace-qookeeper/README.md

 A sample client program is provided that tests the consumer group by repeatedly adding and removing consumers in the configured consumer group.
+You can run as many as you want concurrently to increase the load.
 It takes the same configuration Solace configuration as the server, and a much simpler client configuration:

 ```YML